fmatthew5876/stdcxx-bitops/proposal/draft.md

 who wishes to write efficient and portable code.

-As a motivating example, consider the various implementations of the count trailing zeroes algorithm presented in \[[Kostjuchenko01](#Kostjuchenko01)\].
+As a motivating example, consider the various implementations of the count trailing zeros algorithm presented in \[[Kostjuchenko01](#Kostjuchenko01)\].
-In order to implement an SSE2 optimized `strlen()` function, the author had to implement, test, and profile many different versions of count trailing zeroes.
+In order to implement an SSE2 optimized `strlen()` function, the author had to implement, test, and profile many different versions of count trailing zeros.
 None of them take advantage of native instructions.

 One who wishes to exploit
 the `bsf` or `tzcnt` instructions on Intel must rely on non-standard